-Some people hope for values-challenging comedy.
-While others clearly do not.
-Every year (or three) some comedian tells an insensitive joke that goes viral.
-To the casual observer this brings up several questions including: Are there ANY topics that should be off-limits to comedians?
+Some people hope for values-challenging comedy, while others clearly do not.
+Every year or two, some famous comedian tells an insensitive joke which goes viral.
+To the casual observer this brings up several questions.
+Most prominently: Are ANY topics off-limits to comedians?

 Censorship in the arts has long been a divisive topic.
 Some say that the art community should allow itself to be guided, so as to better reflect a communal standard.
 Others argue that comedy and all creative forms of expression should not be constrained.
 But even the most ardent anti-censorship advocate can be offended by a joke.
 Have we simply become too sensitive?

 There's not an answer that will please everyone.
 We're blessed with individual taste, and we express those through our differing levels of tolerance and knowledge of the arts.
-But our agency's values allows us to simplify the issue when programming comedy:
+But our agency's values allows us to SIMPLIFY THE ISSUE WHEN PROGRAMMING COMEDY.
+Here's how:

-If you go to see a comedian at a public venue, we feel that you relinquish the right to disrupt the show simply to indulge your need to be heard.
+If you go to see a comedian at a public venue, we feel that you relinquish the right to disrupt the show simply to advocate for your tonal preferences.
 You've already agreed with everyone else that the comedian is the one to be heard.
 Being offended despite the 'no-limits' nature of a public venue, is your right.
-Ruining the experience for others in attendance, is not.
+But ruining the experience for others in attendance, is not.

-BUT...if the comedian comes to your community, for a party, a private club, a community event or a professinal conference, then if the comedian has agreed to accommodate the tone you need him to set, that's now a sacred obligation-as long as it's clearly stated before the show is hired.
+BUT...if the comedian comes to YOUR community, for a party, a private club, a community event or a professinal conference, then if the comedian has agreed to accommodate the tone you request, that's a sacred obligation!
+Just make it clear before the show is hired.

 Art needs experimental places to develop.
 You have a right to say 'no experimenting here'.
-But the artist has a right to charge you for the privilege.
-They may even turn you down.
+But the artist has a right to charge you for the privilege; even to turn you down.

-But also the comedian must be past the apprentice stage and know the difference between the self-indulgent comedy club stage and the professional work situation of a private gig.
+But also the comedian must be past the apprentice stage and know the difference between the self-indulgent comedy club stage and the professional work situation of a private-group booking.